4 Tips and Techniques for How to Safely Cut Small Wood Pieces on a Miter Saw.

 That straight line you cut is your guide for lining up your cuts.

-That’s it for this tutorial on how to safely cut small wood pieces with a Miter Saw.
+That’s it for this tutorial on how to cut small wood pieces with a Miter Saw.

 Looking for some Geometric Wood Wall Art Videos?
 Check out this Wood Wall Art playlist on YouTube.